plolcott/x86utm/README.md

 base according to the operational semantics of the C programming language.**

-**When proof theoretic semantics (PTS) halt prover H correctly simulates its input D until H correctly determines that its simulated D cannot possibly reach its own simulated final state in any finite number of steps then H is necessarily correct to abort its simulation of D and reject this input as a non-terminating proof.**
+**When proof theoretic semantics (PTS) halt prover HHH correctly simulates its input DD until HHH correctly determines that its simulated DD cannot possibly reach its own simulated final state in any finite number of steps then HHH is necessarily correct to abort its simulation of DD and reject this input as a non-terminating proof.**
 ```
 typedef int (*ptr)();
 u32 HHH(ptr P);